-You can find everything you need to know about Lymington, whether you're a local or visiting, local news, events, find local companies or services and information such as where to stay or eat, weather or tide times.
+Lymington.com brings everything you need to know about Lymington, whether you're a local or visiting; local news, events, find local companies or services and information such as where to stay or where to eat, weather and tide times.

 Lymington is a vibrant, lively town in the south of the New Forest, Hampshire.
 It is surrounded on three sides by the New Forest National Park, offering a combination of wooded forest and open heathland with amazing sunsets.
 The town sits on the western side of the beautiful Lymington River, leading down to the Solent, with idyllic rural views and aspect of the Isle of Wight.
 A major yachting centre with three marinas; the heart of the UK’s acknowledged Sailing Mecca.
 It’s not surprising that it usually sits close to the top of the top 10 list of “Best UK Coastal Towns in Which to Live”.

 With its proximity to the New Forest and the Solent and its accessibility from London by road and rail, Lymington enjoys a steady flow of visitors all year round.
 Like most tourist areas, it's busiest during the school summer holidays when the hotels, bed and breakfasts and holiday cottages are fully booked, the many New Forest campsites are full of life and the marinas and river are buzzing with yachts - both home based and visiting.

 The town itself was predominantly built in Georgian times and has a number of very fine and attractive Georgian buildings, which lend an air of history and elegance to the historic central area of the town, in particular along the High Street, with its hotel, inns, shops and other businesses.